 Poke Your Reps

-It’s very important to tell our elected representatives what we want them to do, so give them a ‘poke.’
-In addition, it’s reinforcing to thank them when they do something we applaud.
+It’s important to tell our elected representatives what we want them to do, so give them a ‘poke.’
+In addition, thanking them is reinforcement when they do something we applaud.

 Telephone calls have the greatest impact.
 A personal email also makes a strong impression.